Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Methodology

 A Quantum gate is a basic quantum circuit operating on a small number of qubits.
-In this work, two controlled gates (Controlled-X gate and Controlled-Z gate) and four rotation operator gates ($R_x$, $R_y$, $R_z$, and $R$) are used to construct the variational quantum circuit.
+In this work, two controlled gates (Controlled-X gate and Controlled-Z gate) and four \yc{single-qubit rotations} ($R_x$, $R_y$, $R_z$, and $R$) are used to construct the variational quantum circuit.
 Controlled-X (CNOT) gate is a two-qubit operation, where the first qubit is usually referred to as the control qubit and the second qubit as the target qubit.

-Controlled-Z (CZ) gate is a two-qubit operation defined as:
+A Controlled-Z (CZ) gate is a two-qubit operation defined as:

 The $R_x$, $R_y$, and $R_z$ gates are the essential rotation operators in the quantum circuit.
 The $R_x$ gate is a single-qubit rotation through an angle $\theta$ in radians around the x-axis, and it is defined as: